derekl-beep/stackedit-notes/Control Theory.md

 Simlilarly the eigenvalues determine the stability of the discrete-time system.
 The system is stable if and only if all the real part of the eigenvalues are less than or equal to $1$, i.e. $$\text{Re}(\tilde{\lambda}_i) \leq1, \forall i=1,2,...,n$$.
 The tilde (~) sign is an indication for the discrete-time space.

-This can be seen by expressing the
+This can be seen by expressing the complex eigenvalues as a product of radius $R$ and angle $\theta$ as

 $$\begin{aligned}
 \tilde{\lambda}&=Re^{i\theta} \\
 \tilde{\lambda}^N&=R^Ne^{iN\theta}
 \end{aligned}$$

+The expotia

 ## References